mesosphere/dcos-docs-site/pages/dkp/kommander/1.2/operations/identity-providers/index.md

 ### Temporarily disabling a provider

-Open the actions menu on the Identity Providers table and click Disable.
+Open the actions menu on the Identity Providers table and select Disable.
 The provider option will no longer appear on the login screen.

 ![Identity Provider Table Row Action Menu](/dkp/kommander/1.2/img/Identity-provider-table-action-menu.png)